 Do you want some great tips for making it through long haul flights?
 Check out Mallory’s great advice here.

-When deciding which Priority Pass lounge to use at YVR, you must first determine what terminal you’ll be flying out of.
-All Priority Pass lounges are located beyond the security checkpoints.
+When deciding which Vancouver Priority Pass lounge to use at YVR, you must first determine what terminal you’ll be flying out of.
+All Vancouver airport lounge Priority Pass are located beyond the security checkpoints.
 You’ll only be able to access lounges located in the terminal you are flying out of.

 Please note: USA bound flights leave YVR via the USA terminal, not the international terminal.
 If your destination is in the USA, you will not be able to access the lounges in the international terminal.